geosoft1/tools/HOWTO.md

 This option activate full mode (clasic+git suport).
 You must have a git server account.
 Default is github.com.
 You will be asked for sudo password.
 Don't worry about, is only for installing git.
 Next you will be asked for user and email and Gopei will generate a ssh key for use with git server.
-Copy sugested public key to git server and you are ready for colaborative work.

 Also you must provide a password.
 You will be asked for this password at any push on server.
 You may set no password but is unsecure.

+        Enter passphrase (empty for no passphrase):
+        Enter same passphrase again:

+Next you will be asked for Github account password.
+Do not confuse with previous password.

+        Password:

 Note that if you reinstall with -g Gopei will look for existing ssh key and git profile to not override them.